Described Video Requirements for Canadian Broadcasters

-- Broadcasters to provide audio description for all in-house productions related to information-based programs.
+- Broadcasters must provide audio description for all in-house productions related to information-based programs.

-- Conventional broadcaster, including French and English, to offer four hours of described video weekly
+- Conventional broadcasters, including French and English, must offer four hours of described video weekly.

-- All broadcasters to try to describe video before publishing online
+- All broadcasters must try to describe video before publishing online.

-Broadcasters were also asked to display the described video logo and make an announcement that audio description is available before the start of a program and after each commercial break.👉 Watch the free webinar Intro to Audio Description
+Canadian broadcasters were also asked to display the described video logo and make an announcement that audio description is available before the start of a program, as well as after each commercial break.

-While described video can be ordered after the production of a program, its best practice to continuously think about the description of a video throughout the production process, that way, when it comes time to describe the video, you’ll know what the important elements to focus on are.
+While described video can be ordered after the production of a program, it’s best practice to continuously think about the description of a video throughout the production process – when it comes time to describe the video, you’ll already know what the important elements to focus on are.